 There’s a plethora of ways employees and employers alike can cope with work-related stress.
+There’s chewing gum, supplements, stress-relieving foods, breathing exercises and stress management strategies.
 The latest option?
 It’s a walk in the park.
 No literally — a new study has shown that reducing work stress could be as simple as taking a walk in your local park.

 Published in the journal Public Health in Practice, the study found that people with a strong sense of coherence (SOC) have greater resilience to stress.
 If it sounds like ‘sense of coherence’ is a made-up phrase – it’s not.
 It’s a triad, comprised of meaningfulness, comprehensibility, and manageability.